snarlysodboxer/inplace-image-tag-updater/README.md

 ## Why
 * The different `yq`s will either rearrange things or remove your comments or change your styling.
 * `sed`/`awk` approaches are error prone and hard to read and maintain.
+* `kustomize edit set images` also rearranges and restyles your `kustomization.yaml` files.

 ```bash
 go build